ErikKassubek/ADVOCATE/doc/recording.md

 analysis, see [here](analysis.md).

 The recording of the trace is implemented in the [modified runtime](../go-patch/src/runtime).
-It can be found in the [advocate_trace.go](../go-patch/src/runtime/advocate_trace.go) file and the advocate_trace_....go files in the same directory.

 To run the recording, a special header is added to the running program by the toolchain.

-For each of the operations we want to record, additional function calls have been added to the operations implementations.
+For each of the operations we want to record, additional function calls have been added to the operation implementations.
-We record the following types and operations:
+We record the following operations:

 - [Channel](trace/channel.md): Send, Receive, Close
 - [Select](trace/select.md)